aditya697/CTF-WRITEUPS/IMAGINARY CTF/CRYPTO/Rock Solid Algorithm/Rock Solid Algorithm.md

 Looking at those values and challenge name we will know it is `RSA`.

+It is a similar challange to mini rsa in picoCTF.

 By using the following the script we can get the flag.

 ```py